synduce/Synduce/README_EVALUATION.md

 ```
 launches a series of tests.
 For each benchmark in the set of 140 benchmarks, the scripts
 runs the tool with the SE2GIS (default) algorithm and the SEGIS+UC algorithm, with a timeout
 of 60s.
-The expected output during this phase should be two lines for each benchmark.
+The expected output during the testing phase should be two lines for each benchmark.
+A check
+mark indicates the benchmark ran successfully, a cross mark indicates the benchmark has failed
+(due to timing out).

 Once all the tests have been executed, the script will generate the figures that correspond
 to the experimental data in the `short-results` folder: